getsentry/eng-pipes/README.md

 You'll need to setup a GCP project that has access to Google Cloud Run.
 You should create a service account that has the following roles: `Cloud Run Admin` and `Service Account User`.

 You'll also need to create a private key for the service account (it should download a JSON file).
 You'll want to run `base64 <path/to/json>` and set it as the `GOOGLE_APPLICATION_CREDENTIALS` secret in GitHub.

+All pushes to `main` will deploy to the existing GCP project.